grolang/gro/README.md

 ### Installation

 First, make sure Go is already installed.
-Gro has tested successfully on Go 1.9.1.
+Gro has tested successfully on Go 1.9.2.

-Run `go get github.com/grolang/gro` to get the command and packages.
+Run `go get github.com/grolang/gro` to get the command and support packages for Gro, and `go get github.com/grolang/samples` to get some Gro sample code.

 The hierarchy should then be: